M66B/FairEmail/FAQ.md

 * Expand the addresses section by tapping on the down arrow
 * Tap on the bell icon to create or edit a notification channel and to change the notification sound

+Conditional: (since version 1.1803)

+* Long press the folder (inbox) in the folder list and select *Edit rules*
+* Add a rule with the big 'plus' button at the bottom right
+* Configure a rule condition, select *Play sound* as rule action and select a sound
+* For more information about filter rules, please [see here](#user-content-faq71)

-The order of precendence is: sender sound, folder sound, account sound and default sound.
+The order of precendence is: conditional sound, sender sound, folder sound, account sound and (default) notification sound.

 Setting a notification sound for an account, folder or sender requires Android 8 Oreo or later and is a pro feature.